shengjin/nii-c-MAN/docs/source/install.rst

 The sampling process will be complete in a few seconds.
 In the newly generated results directory, there are several chain[0-9].dat files contain Markov-chain samples collected at the distinct β of Nii-C’s parallel-tempering MCMC framework.
-Always use the chain obtained by β = 1.0 to retrieve the target distribution, as chains obtained by 0 < β < 1.0 merely serve as auxiliary chains.
+Note that we should always use the chain obtained by β = 1.0 to retrieve the target distribution, as chains obtained by 0 < β < 1.0 merely serve as auxiliary chains.
-In this linear regression example, which is configured by the input.ini file in the source code directory, chain3.dat (β = 1.0) contains the posterior samples of the model parameters.
+In this linear regression example, which is configured by the "input.ini" file in the source code directory, chain3.dat (β = 1.0) contains the posterior samples of the model parameters.
-The details of the Nii-C's parallel-tempering algorithm and the linear regression model used in this example can be found in the code paper [1]_.
+Please see the Nii-C's code paper [1]_ for the details of the Nii-C's parallel-tempering algorithm and the linear regression model used in this example.